diegodesousas/environment-for-javascript-study/README.md

-# This project is a collection of shell scrpts to start javascript study in docker environment.
+# This project is a collection of shell scripts to start javascript study in docker environment.

 - To create a new React Application ./create_new_react_application app_name